April 02, 2019

 is stored in the plant.
 In the summer months, this

-imbalance then relativizes again.
 Why the grass tastes particularly good at the beginning

-of the grazing season?
 The fresh spring grass contains the energy supply of

 fructan (multi-chain sugar molecule, polysaccharide) as